cp3-llbb/CommonTools/Factories/README.md

  - `code_after_loop`: (string) Code inserted after the loop over the events.
 Specified paths cans be absolute, relative from the current directory, or relative from the directory where the python script is stored.

 In case a single sample is to be reweighted to produce different outputs, another dictionary can be defined: `sample_weights`.
 Each key is the name of the resulting reweighting, and the corresponding entry gives the weight to be used (any valid C++ code).
+Some arguments can be passed from the dataset JSONs (see below) to the code evaluated here, as a (const) vector of strings called `sample_weight_args`.

 #### Generating histograms